WeTechHK/Universal-BCOS-DOC/source/develop/upgrading/index.md

 ## Prerequisites {#prerequisites}

-You should have a good understanding of [smart contracts](/developers/docs/smart-contracts/), [smart contract anatomy](/developers/docs/smart-contracts/anatomy/), and the [Ethereum Virtual Machine (EVM)](/developers/docs/evm/).
+You should have a good understanding of [smart contracts](/developers/docs/smart-contracts/), [smart contract anatomy](/developers/docs/smart-contracts/anatomy/), and the [Universal BCOS Virtual Machine (EVM)](/developers/docs/evm/).
 This guide also assumes readers have a grasp of programming smart contracts.

 ## What is a smart contract upgrade? {#what-is-a-smart-contract-upgrade}

 A smart contract upgrade involves changing the business logic of a smart contract while preserving the contract's state.
 It is important to clarify that upgradeability and mutability are not the same, especially in the context of smart contracts.

-You still cannot change a program deployed to an address on the Ethereum network.
+You still cannot change a program deployed to an address on the Universal BCOS network.
 But you can change the code that's executed when users interact with a smart contract.

 This can be done via the following methods: